Stivan1999/portfolio-website/README.md

 The structure/road map I will be following is as follows:

 1. Create the Home/Landing page
+   1. Navigation Bar/Menu
+      1. Work item #1: Create the skeleton for the navigation bar in HTMLW
+      2. Work item #2: Style the navigation bar in style.css
 2. organize project structure for Flask and start learning how to use it.
 3. Create another page (About me)
 4. Verify that I can navigate between the pages using flask